hackclub/hackpad/hackpads/Söll's hackpad 3.0/README.md

 ## Ideas:

 - make it like in the style of my keyboard

 ## Features:

 - 2 rotary encoders
 - 12 normal switches (switch matrix)
 - 12 LED's under the switches
 - an Oled-Display
 - XIAO-RP2040-DIP
 - IQ-Expander

-   **!everything possible in black please!**
+   **everything possible in black please**

 ## case:

 - like my keyboard
 - Plug-in system

 ## *IMPORTANT:*

 - every possible in black (for example the      case or the switches)
 - code isn't completely ready yet, but with      my Hackpad I will fix it
 - please check if my case is only 10*10cm       because I made it with Blender and             sometimes there happens some Mistakes

 ## Pictures